 Mrs Margaret Miles

 My childhood was spent in Kent, followed by three years at Durham University studying Mathematics.
 I then worked in London for ten years as a Sugar Trader, during which time I married my husband Robert.
 We lived in Lincolnshire before moving in 1999 to Clipsham in Rutland with our two fabulous children, Alex and Marion.
-They are now young adults and live and work in London and York respectively.
+They are now young adults and live and work in London and Barcelona respectively.

 In the mid 1990s I trained as a secondary school Mathematics teacher and hugely enjoyed teaching in several local schools.
 During this time, I supported young people developing a range of fund-raising projects, whilst I set up a programme for UK students to visit and support children in rural primary schools in Kenya.
 I now teach Mathematics on-line and am a governor at two nearby schools.